Soundharya09/Netflix-Data-Analysis/README.md

 - Converted date columns (Release_Date) into proper datetime formats.
 - Removed duplicates and irrelevant columns.
 - Standardized text data (titles, genres, etc.) for better grouping and analysis.
-- Categorized the “Vote_Average” column into four interpretive buckets: popular, average, below_avg, not_popular using a custom function categorize_col() for descriptive clarity.
+- Categorized the *Vote_Average* column into four interpretive buckets: popular, average, below_avg, not_popular using a custom function *categorize_col()* for descriptive clarity.
 - Split the Genre column into a list and used explode() to analyze movies with multiple genres more effectively.

 ## Feature Engineering: